alpharsh/nova/README.md

 Nova is a Python-based personal assistant designed to simplify your daily tasks and enhance your productivity.
 It uses advanced speech recognition and text-to-speech capabilities to interact with you in a natural, conversational manner.

-# Nova Personal Assistant

-Nova is a Python-based personal assistant designed to simplify your daily tasks and enhance your productivity.
-It uses advanced speech recognition and text-to-speech capabilities to interact with you in a natural, conversational manner.

 ## Features

 * **Speech Recognition**: Nova can understand your spoken commands, thanks to the powerful speech recognition capabilities of the `speech_recognition` library.